 The candidate must further complete a course of study approved by the doctoral program committee and pass a comprehensive examination.
 The active areas of research interest of the current members of the staff are: algebraic geometry, analysis (real, complex, functional and harmonic), analytic functions, applied mathematics, financial mathematics and mathematics of insurance, commutative rings, scattering theory, differential equations (ordinary and partial), differential geometry, dynamical systems, general relativity, mathematical physics, number theory, probabilistic analysis and topology.

-Note: Effective at the start of Winter Semester 2007, there is NO foreign language proficiency requirement for the Mathematics PhD.
-However, a student's Doctoral Committee still retains the discretion to impose a foreign language proficiency requirement.
+Note: A student's Doctoral Committee retains the discretion to impose a foreign language proficiency requirement.

 Note: Applicants for any graduate degree in mathematics should submit an application for graduate study.
 International Applicants applying from outside North America who seek financial support from the Department will only be considered for the PhD program.